FAQs

 Gatekeeper approval is permission from an authorised person or structure within an organisation — such as a Head of School, CEO, club secretary, or Facebook group admin — to contact their members or use their recruitment channels for your study.

-Gatekeeper approval can be obtained before, during, or after applying for ethics approval.
-If you already have support, you may include this in your ethics application as evidence of access to your participant pool — though it’s no longer a requirement for approval.
+Gatekeeper approval can be obtained before applying for ethics approval or at the same time.
+If you already have support, you may include this in your ethics application as evidence of access to your participant pool, otherwise provide draft correspondence for review.

 Processes differ between organisations, so contact them early to confirm what’s required and whom to approach.